pwrstudio/txtblock/whitepaper.md

 - [StorJ]
 - [BitTorrent]

-We are looking at these, and will strive to be open to as many storage methods as possible.
+We are now looking specifically at IPFS – but we will strive to be open to as many storage methods as possible.

 ### Client

 In order for X to be useful the layer that meets the user needs to offer a unified, well designed reading experience.

-Bringing attention to the underlying positives of the system without losing focus on the main thing: the text content.
-We will focus on the value of a unified, well designed reading experience.

-Through the design of the experience we aim to draw a strong line between the private and the public – storing texts encrypted on the local device until published – making it clear when this line is crossed.
+It needs to bring attention to the underlying positives of the system without losing focus on the main thing: the text content.
+In line with the emphasis on the publication as a more self-contained unit of information, the design of the interface we envision will be distraction free – drawing on the tradition of book technology while being very aware of the context of screen based reading.
+Through the design of the experience we aim to draw a strong line between the private and the public – storing texts encrypted on the local device until published – making it clear to the user when this line is crossed.

-With the area of dedicated digital reading being dominated by proprietary systems such as kindle and iBook and lack of open alternatives with attractive implementations.

 ## Conclusion

-With google rebranding as Alphabet ans working to organize the world from A to Z, there is an urgent need for other models of organisation of information, beyond giant data centers and walled garden.
+With Google rebranding as Alphabet and working to organize the world from A to Z, there is an urgent need for other models of organisation of information, beyond giant data centers and walled garden.
 We believe that recent developments offer opportunities for such new models.

-We see the following positive aspects of the proposal outlined above:

-- The strong link between the identifier and the information identified
-- The decentralized architecture making censorship much more difficult

 ## References